License Plate Recognition

 Automated License Plate Recognition is a virtual permit system that allows you to use your license plate as your parking "permit".
 No more worrying about properly displaying your parking permit, or transferring your permit between vehicles.
 With LPR, your plate is your "permit"!

-How will LPR benefit me?
+How does LPR benefit me?

 - No extra trips to pick up your permit, no concerns with lost/stolen mail, no waiting in line, and no extended processing time.